 Searching for Jobs and Internships

 Are you looking for a job or internship?
 Our office can provide you with resources and support throughout your search.
-Schedule an appointment with a Career Adviser to review your resume or cover letter, or check out some of our online and print resources to find opportunities and prepare yourself for the future.
+Schedule an appointment with a Career Coach to review your resume or cover letter, or check out some of our online and print resources to find opportunities and prepare yourself for the future.
 To learn more about finding jobs and internships, check out these resources:

 To find opportunities, start with these resources:

 - Visit our Resource Toolbox to find more job and internship search links and resources.
 Please note that some resources may require you to log in or enter an access code; our office can provide you with this information.

 - Log in to Symplicity, our office's online opportunity posting system.
 Find jobs, internships, service, and research opportunities; upload your resume and cover letter; and apply directly through this system.